Zero-sum partitions of Abelian groups of order $2^n$: Introduction

+Note that we use sequences $\{m_i\}_{i=1}^t$ only for ease of presentation, whereas we interpret them as multisets.
+In other words, only the values present in the sequence and their multiplicities are relevant for a sequence to be realizable, not their order.

+Since we will consider subsets of fixed cardinalities throughout the paper, let us present an abbreviated notation.
+Given a set, any of its subsets of cardinality $k$ is called a \textit{$k$-subset}.

-If such a partition exists, then we say that the sequence $\{m_i\}_{i=1}^t$ is \textit{realizable}.
-Realizability of the sequence implies that $\sum_{i=1}^t w_i=\sum_{g\in \Gamma}g$ .
-The case most studied in the literature is the {\em Zero-Sum Partition (ZSP)} problem, i.e., when $w_i=0$ for all $i$, $1\leq i \leq t$.
-Note that, by Lemma \ref{involutions}, an Abelian group $\Gamma$ with $|I(\Gamma)|=1$ does not admit zero-sum partitions.
-Moreover, if a group has a zero-sum partition, then necessarily $m_i\geq 2$ for all $i$, $1\leq i \leq t$.
-It was proved that this condition is sufficient when $|I(\Gamma)|=0$ \cite{Tannenbaum1,Zeng} or $|I(\Gamma)|=3$ \cite{Zeng}.
+The case most studied in the literature is the {\em Zero-Sum Partition (ZSP)} problem, i.e., when $w_i=0$ for every {$i\in[1,t]$}.
+Note that, by Lemma \ref{involutions}, for an Abelian group $\Gamma$ with $|I(\Gamma)|=1$, $\Gamma^*$ does not admit zero-sum partitions.
+Moreover, given a group $\Gamma$, if $\{m_i\}_{i=1}^t$ is realizable in $\Gamma^*$ (with $w_i=0$ for every {$i\in[1,t]$}), then necessarily $m_i\geq 2$ for every {$i\in[1,t]$}.
+It was proved that this condition is sufficient when $|I(\Gamma)|=0$ \citep{Tannenbaum1,Zeng} or $|I(\Gamma)|=3$ \citep{Zeng}.
 Let us generalize this situation with the following definition.